gabriel-azion/doc-studies-mocks/readme-example/grafana-plugin.md

    allow_loading_unsigned_plugins = azion-azion-datasource
    ```

-3. Locate the `data` folder within your Grafana installation directory, and create a `plugins` directory inside (create `data` folder if nonexistent).
+3. Locate the `data` folder within your Grafana installation directory (create the `data` folder if nonexistent), and create a `plugins` directory inside.
 4. Download the [Azion plugin zip](https://github.com/aziontech/grafana-plugin/releases/latest).
 5. Move the zip file to your newly crafted `plugins` directory.
 6. Open the terminal, shift to the `plugins` directory and execute: